DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 ![The search page](./images/search_page.png)
 *The search page*

+- 1) The number of tools, on the current page and the total amount of tools matching your currently selected search filters (3)
+- 2) General search box.
+- 3) Search filters.
+By selecting one or more of these, only tools matching those specific categories are shown
+- 4) Alphabetical listing of all tools matching your selected search filters from (3)
+- 5) Page switcher, showing how many full pages are needed to show the listings in (4).

 ![Browsing the alphabetical listing of all tools](./images/browse_all_tools_page.png) *Browsing the alphabetical listing of all tools*

+- 1) The number of tools, on the current page and the total amount of tools matching your currently selected letter.
+- 2) Alphabetical selection.
+Click on a letter to show only tools beginning with that initial.
+- 3) Tools listing
+- 4) Page selector

 ![Browsing tools by Facet](./images/browse_tools_by_facet_page.png) *Browsing tools by Facet*

+Here you can browse tools by their facet.

+- 1) Developer - who created the tool?
+- 2) Keyword - the free-form keywords associated with the tool
+- 3) License - under what license is the tool released? (eg. Creative Commons, GPL, Properitary...)
+- 4) Platform - what system does the tool require to run? (eg. Windows, Linux, the web...)
+- 5) Standards - which technical standards does the tool support? (eg. XML, JSON, HTTP...)
+- 6) Tool type - just what kind of tool is this? (eg. text, graphics, audio...)

 ![Viewing a specific tool](./images/viewing_a_tool.png) *Viewing a specific tool*

 - ​1) The name of the tool.
 As you can see, each tool has one or more initials inside the cicle to the left.
 Tools with a name made up from more than one word has more letters in the circle.

--   ​2) Data sources.
+- 2) Data sources.
 In this screenshot, TERESAH's own source is selected.
 You can also get data from dirtdirectory.org, and more sources may be added in the future.

--   ​3) Data about this tool, from the source choosen above.
+- 3) Data about this tool, from the source choosen above.

--   ​4) Information about the currently selected data source.
+- 4) Information about the currently selected data source.
 - ​5) Data export.
 Here you can get the data for the tool in the format of your choice.

--   ​6) Similar tools.
+- 6) Similar tools.
 Tools similar to the current one that you also might find interesting/relevant.

 Exporting tool RDF info
 -----------------------

 When viewing a tool in TERESAH, you can export information about it in RDF format.
 Depending of what you want to use the RDF for, you can export it in different languages.

 - RDF/JSONLD - A JSON dialect for exchange of links
 - RDF/TURTLE - Terse RDF Triple Language
 - RDF/XML - Plain XML

 Just click on the format you want, and your browser should either show it in a separate page or let you download and save it in a file.